pbkwee/distrorejuve/README.md

 Run with --to-latest-debian to get from squeeze or lenny or wheezy or jessie or stretch or buster to bullseye 11

+Run with --to-debian-release [6-11] to get from your current version to the specified version

 Run with --to-latest-lts to get from an ubuntu distro to the most recent ubuntu lts version

 Run with --to-next-ubuntu to get from an ubuntu distro to the next ubuntu version.
 If the current ubuntu is an LTS version then this skips to the next LTS version.